yuval-k/oci-registry-p2p/README.md

 - I see `failed to find any peer in table` in the logs.
   It seems that your node needs to be connected to more nodes to publish IPNS.

 - Why have 2 independent components (storage driver and middleware)?
   The test the two approaches as I'm not sure which will be more ergonomic longer term.
-# Future ideas

-It may be a nicer experience to allow `docker pull image@CID` command, it's not as easy to implement with current registry interfaces as far as I can tell. it might be possible with some more additional middleware.
-The advantage of this, is that you can have a registry set-up with minimal upfront configuration, and no dependance on IPNS.
+The real answer might be a combination of the two - a middleware mode that allows pushing an image as well.